RunestoneInteractive/pythonds/_sources/Recursion/SierpinskiTriangle.rst

 initial set is specified, let’s assume that the corners are ordered lower left, top, lower right.
-Because of the way the ``sierpinski`` function calls itself, ``sierpinski`` works its way to the smallest allowed triangle in the lower-left corner, and then begins to fill out the rest of the triangles working back.
+Because of the way the ``sierpinski`` function calls itself, ``sierpinski`` works its way to the smallest allowed triangle in the lower-left corner and then begins to fill out the rest of the triangles working back.
 Then it fills in the triangles in the top corner by working toward the smallest, topmost triangle.
 Finally, it fills in the lower-right corner, working its way toward the